 or myself can usually be found there.
 It is more difficult and time-consuming to meet each interested volunteer individually, unfortunately, and since this is an unpaid project, we try to work as efficiently as possible.

 Contact: Jeanne Marie Olson jeannemarie.olson (at) gmail (dot) com

 If I don’t get back to you that very same day, never fear.
 I have a real job and a busy family, but I will get back to you soon.

-In the meantime, go make a donation to Illinois Raise Your Hand so they can keep doing the great work that they are doing, spending countless hours attending meetings, knocking on doors, analyzing other documents/data, and educating parents about how they can get connected to the work of improving public education in Chicago for all of our kids.
+In the meantime, go make a donation to Illinois Families for Public Schools so they can keep doing the great work that they are doing, spending countless hours attending meetings, knocking on doors, analyzing other documents/data, and educating parents about how they can get connected to the work of improving public education in Chicago for all of our kids.